Earn a Ph.D. without selling your home, resigning your ministry position, or moving your family

 - Winter Term: For the first two weeks at the beginning of December beginning the Monday after Thanksgiving and running up to the Thursday before Graduation.

-- Seminar 1: First week of December (M-Th)
+- Seminar 1: Last week of November (M-Th)

 - Colloquium: (F-S)

-- Seminar 2: Second week of December (M-Th)
+- Seminar 2: First week of December (M-Th)

 - Summer Term: For the last two weeks of May and the first week of June, beginning the Monday after Graduation.